Cologne: Roman Cologne

 The first urban settlement on the grounds of modern-day Cologne was Oppidum Ubiorum, founded in 38 BC by the Ubii, a Cisrhenian Germanic tribe.
 In AD 50, the Romans founded Colonia Claudia Ara Agrippinensium (Cologne) on the river Rhine, a colonia which was named after Emperor Claudius and his wife, who was born here, Agrippina the Younger.
 In 85, the city became the provincial capital of Germania Inferior.
 It was also known as Augusta Ubiorum.
 Considerable Roman remains can be found in present-day Cologne, especially near the wharf area, where a 1,900-year-old Roman boat was discovered in late 2007.
 From 260 to 271, Cologne was the capital of the Gallic Empire under Postumus, Marius, and Victorinus.
 In 310, under emperor Constantine I, a bridge was built over the Rhine at Cologne.
-Roman imperial governors resided in the city and it became one of the most important trade and production centers in the Roman Empire north of the Alps.
+Roman imperial governors resided in the city and it became one of the most important trade and production centres in the Roman Empire north of the Alps.
 Cologne is shown on the 4th century Peutinger Map.

 Maternus, who was elected as bishop in 313, was the first known bishop of Cologne.
 The city was the capital of a Roman province until it was occupied by the Ripuarian Franks in 462.
 Parts of the original Roman sewers are preserved underneath the city, with the new sewerage system having opened in 1890.

 After the destruction of the Second Temple in the Siege of Jerusalem and the associated dispersion (diaspora) of the Jews, there is evidence of a Jewish community in Cologne.
 In 321, Emperor Constantine approved the settlement of a Jewish community with all the freedoms of Roman citizens.
 It is assumed that it was located near the Marspforte within the city wall.
 The Edict of Constantine to the Jews is the oldest documented evidence in Germany.